viet34tqc/notebook/technical-terms.md

 <https://www.aleksandrhovhannisyan.com/blog/javascript-pass-by-reference/#object-references-are-pointers>
 'Object references' in JavaScript are really pointers.
 A pointer is a variable that instead of directly storing a primitive value like an int, bool, float, or char, it stores the memory address where some data lives

-## RESTful API:
+## REST and RESTful API:

-It is the api that conforms to the constraints of REST architecture.
-Basically it helps client interact with server to exchange information via HTTP methods (GET, POST, PUT, DELETE)

 REST is a set of architectural constraints.
-In order for an API to be considered RESTful, it has to conform to these criteria:

-- A client-server architecture made up of clients, servers, and resources, with requests managed through HTTP.
+RESTful API is the api that conforms to the constraints of REST architecture.
+Basically it helps two systems (mostly client and server) to exchange information via HTTP methods (GET, POST, PUT, DELETE).
+The constraints are:

+- Uses HTTP methods correctly (GET for reading, POST for creating, etc.)
-- Stateless client-server communication, meaning no client information is stored between get requests and each request is separate and unconnected.
+- Stateless: no client information is stored between get requests and each request is separate and unconnected.
-- Data within a response to a request must be labeled as cacheable or non-cacheable.
+- Caching: Data within a response to a request must be labeled as cacheable or non-cacheable.

 ## Hydration (Rehydration)